Loyola Greyhounds men's soccer: Beginnings: 1940–1979

 The rich tradition of Loyola Soccer began in 1940 with a simple five game schedule against local opponents; the team's first win did not come until the following season, with a 3–0 victory over local rival Towson University.
 Loyola's success in its early years was limited; the team had some difficulty in finding a long-term coach and Emil G. Reitz Jr. - the school's head basketball coach - filled the position three separate times on an interim basis.
 Loyola did have its first notably successful season in 1962 under the direction of Reitz with a 9-2-2 record, including victories against American, Georgetown, and a 5-0 massacre of local rival Johns Hopkins.

-Jim was the fourth coach in Loyola's Soccer history, during which he enjoyed fourteen (14) consecutive winning seasons.
-His team gained four Mason-Dixon Championships and a South Atlantic Regional Championship in 1971 when the Greyhounds enjoy an undefeated season.
-During his college career Jim scored 20 goals in soccer and he was team captain of both soccer and baseball.
+James Bullington was the fourth coach in Loyola's Soccer history, during which he enjoyed fifteen (15) consecutive winning seasons.
+His team gained four Mason-Dixon Championships and a South Atlantic Regional Championship in 1971 when the Greyhounds enjoyed an undefeated season.
+He also led the team to winning the NCAA II championship in 1976.